lucapette/web/main/content/writing/on-writing.markdown

 As you can see from the example above, "make a habit out it" and "the absolute necessity of getting an editor" did not make it to the final article.

-I believe they are important topics but I couldn't find a way to make them flow with the rest of the content.
+They are important topics but I couldn't find a way to make them flow with the rest of the content.

 Furthermore, "get to the draft as fast as you can" ended up being three different paragraphs.
 While writing the article, I realised I cared too much